mockito/shipkit/README.md

 }
 ```

-Then you are able to `init` ShipKit with
+Then you are able to `init` Shipkit with
 ```
 ./gradlew initShipkit
 ```